emscripten-core/emscripten/site/source/docs/porting/simd.rst

      - scalaried
    * - vshl_n
      - ❌ Will be emulated with slow instructions, or scalarized
+   * - vshll_n
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vshr_n
+     - ⚠️ does not have direct implementation, but is emulated using fast neon instructions
+   * - vshrn_n
-     - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
+     - ⚠️ does not have direct implementation, but is emulated using fast neon instructions
+   * - vsqadd
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vsra_n
      - ❌ Will be emulated with slow instructions, or scalarized
+   * - vsri_n
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vst1
      - ✅ native
    * - vst1_lane
      - 💡 Depends on a smart enough compiler, but should be near native
    * - vst2
-     - ⚫ Not implemented, will trigger compiler error
+     - ❌ Will be emulated with slow instructions, or scalarized
+   * - vst2_lane
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vst3
      - 💡 Depends on a smart enough compiler, but should be near native
+   * - vst3_lane
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vst4
      - 💡 Depends on a smart enough compiler, but should be near native
+   * - vst4_lane
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vsub
      - ✅ native
    * - vsubl
      - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
+   * - vsubl_high
+     - ⚠️ Does not have direct implementation, but is emulated using fast NEON instructions
+   * - vsubn
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vsubw
-     - ⚫ Not implemented, will trigger compiler error
+     - ❌ Will be emulated with slow instructions, or scalarized
    * - vtbl1
      - ❌ Will be emulated with slow instructions, or scalarized
    * - vtbl2